Pacific Ethanol is the leading producer and marketer of low-carbon renewable fuels and high-quality alcohol products in the United States.

 The Future Is Here

-Pacific Ethanol produces value added products at its facilities with the production of cellulosic ethanol, high value alcohol for industrial and beverage markets, and high protein feeds.
+Pacific Ethanol produces value added products at its facilities with the production of cellulosic ethanol, high value alcohol for industrial, hand sanitizer, and beverage markets, and high protein feeds.
 The Low Carbon Fuel Standard markets create incentives for investment in new clean production technologies like the 5MW solar facility at the Pacific Ethanol Madera plant and production of cellulosic ethanol from corn kernel fiber.
 Looking forward, Pacific Ethanol expects to expand production of high value alcohol, lower carbon intensity of ethanol, and increase the production of high protein feed products.